-- In the past week, most indicators of ILI activity decreased or remained stable, except for the rate of ILI-related presentations to EDs which increased. - Influenza notifications were comparable to the previous week and remained below the seasonal threshold. - Respiratory syncytial virus (RSV) notifications remained stable the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) decreased in the past week. - In the past week, COVID-19 PCR positive cases decreased to 360 notifications.
-The SARS-CoV-2 concentration in wastewater from the Perth metropolitan area increased this week.
-Genomic sequencing of clinical samples and SARS-CoV-2 wastewater fragments indicated that SARS-CoV-2 Omicron sub-lineages KP.3.X, XEC and KP.X predominated clinical samples, while KP.3.X and XEC predominated wastewater.
+- In the past week, most indicators of ILI activity decreased except for the rate of ILI presentations to EDs which increased. - Influenza notifications decreased to 282 cases but remains above the seasonal threshold. - Respiratory syncytial virus (RSV) notifications remained stable in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) decreased in the past week. - In the past week, COVID-19 PCR positive cases decreased to 92 notifications.
+The SARS-CoV-2 concentration in wastewater from the Perth metropolitan area decreased this week.
+Genomic sequencing indicated SARS-CoV-2 Omicron sub-lineages XEC and JN.1.X predominated in the clinical samples and Omicron sub-lineages XEC predominated in the wastewater samples.
 See COVID-19 wastewater dashboard.